 Illinois Lawmakers have taken action to try to curb the opioid epidemic.
 Several laws have been enacted.
 In 2016, a law took effect that placed locking devices on prescription painkiller bottles.
 Unfortunately, once it becomes harder for a person to obtain prescription drugs, some are turning to heroin and other opioids — many of which can be deadly.

-As overdose rates rise, rehabilitation experts are continuously looking for new methods to help users recover.
+As overdose rates rise, rehabilitation experts are continuously looking for new methods to help people recover.
 If you are struggling with a substance use disorder you should seek help at a rehabilitation center.
 There are several options for drug rehab in Joliet, Illinois and alcohol rehab in Joliet, Illinois.

 Joliet Residential Treatment Programs